 2. Not having a bedtime routine

-Having a consistent routine before bed can signal to your brain that it’s time to wind down and prepare for sleep.
-Establishing a bedtime routine can be as simple as brushing your teeth, washing your face, and reading a book.
-Find what works best for you and make it a habit.
+Having a bedtime routine can help signal to your brain that it’s time to wind down and prepare for sleep.
+Consider establishing a routine that includes activities like brushing your teeth, washing your face, and reading a book.
+This routine will help train your brain to recognize the cues for sleep.

 3. Avoid drinking coffee 4 hours before going to bed

-Coffee contains caffeine, a stimulant that can interfere with your sleep.
-To ensure a restful night, it’s best to avoid consuming coffee or any other caffeinated beverages at least 4 hours before bedtime.
-Opt for decaffeinated options instead.
+Coffee and other caffeinated beverages can interfere with your ability to fall asleep.
+It’s best to avoid consuming these drinks at least four hours before bedtime.
+Opt for decaffeinated options or herbal tea instead.

 4. Avoid certain sleeping positions